Bystrup Architecture Design Engineering: T-Pylon

 In 2011, following a design competition managed by RIBA Competitions the Royal Institute of British Architects awarded a £5,000 reward to Bystrup for a new design of electrical towers called the T-Pylon, designed by Bystrup architect Rasmus Jessing.
 The design, which energy secretary Chris Huhne called "an innovative design which is simple, classical and practical", is set to replace the 88,000 pylons that have been in use in the United Kingdom since the 1920s.
 This design, which lowers the size from 50 to 32 m and 30 to 20 t, is lauded for its appearance and energy conservation ability.
 The Pylon's conductors are in a unique triangular configuration which should theoretically minimize the extent of circuits and magnetic fields.
 The project will play a role in the United Kingdom's plan to reduce carbon emissions by 80% by 2050 because energy production and use will rely heavily on electricity.

-The company has received the "Good Practice of the Year" awarded in 2014 by RGI in the category 'Technology and Design' for gaining public acceptance with the Eagle Pylon line.

-With the T-Pylon, the company won the EI Awards in 2015.